davide-romanini/scrooge/README.md

 Read the script comments for usage.

+For full text indexing, run the inducks_fts.sql script after importing data.

 TODO:
 ----

- - export author informations (penciler, inkers etc..)
  - export character informations
- - support full text searches for the various entities
+ - general architecture cleanup
+ - refine model mapping
+ - automate database import

 Contribute:
 ----------

 Try it, host it, fork it!
+If you have suggestions, open an issue!

 Disclaimer:
 ----------